-If change was linear we might have more success.
-Since change involves people expecting linear progress presents the challenge: 70% – 90% of projects fail.
+Change is the only constant, but only if constant change was linear we might have more success.
+Since change succeeds only when behavior changes, anyone expecting linear change presents a challenge: 70% – 90% of projects fail.

 A move from chaotic change towards intentional change requires decision-making strategies that include: